 The speed of configuration is directly related to the size of the partial BIT file and the bandwidth of the configuration port.
-The different configuration ports in 7 series architectures have the maximum bandwidths shown in Table 8-4.
+The different configuration ports in each device family have the maximum bandwidths shown in Table 8-4, Table 8-7, and Table 8-8.